devakurnia99898-dev/jeeps/content/about.md

 ---
 title: "About Us"
-description: "beastion.biz.id is the premier digital destination for Jeep enthusiasts, offering deep dives into 4x4 engineering, restoration culture, and trail-rated news."
+description: "VesLife.biz.id is the premier digital destination for Jeep enthusiasts, offering deep dives into 4x4 engineering, restoration culture, and trail-rated news."
 draft: false
 layout: "page"
 ---

 ## The Mission: Built for the Wild

-**beastion.biz.id** (JeepJournal) was founded with a singular ambition: to be the definitive garage for the modern off-road enthusiast.
+**veslife.biz.id** (VesLife 4x4) was founded with a singular ambition: to be the definitive garage for the modern off-road enthusiast.
 In an era of generic automotive press releases, we stand for **Authentic 4x4 Culture**.

 We believe that a Jeep is not just a vehicle; it is a platform for adventure and a canvas for engineering.
 We go beyond the showroom specs.
 We explore the heritage of the Seven Slots, from the battlefields of 1941 to the electric trails of tomorrow.